Barber Asphalt Company: History

 In 1981 the company closed and sold all its assets.
 The oil and gas products line (Barber Oil Corporation) was sold to Petro-Lewis Corporation.
-Shipping sold to Apex Shipping.
-Coal products (Barber Paramont Coal) to: Hanna Mining Company, W. R. Grace & Company and Liberty Capital Group.
-American Gilsonite Company stocks to Standard Oil.
+Shipping interests were sold to Apex Shipping.
+The Coal products (Barber Paramont Coal) were sold to Hanna Mining Company, W. R. Grace & Company and Liberty Capital Group.
+American Gilsonite Company stocks were sold to Standard Oil.

+Over the years, Barber has paved millions of miles of roads.

 World War II

 Barber Asphalt Company operated a fleet of oil tankers and coal ships to run Barber Asphalt Company.
 The ships were used to help the World War II effort.
 During World War II Barber Asphalt Company operated Merchant navy ships for the United States Shipping Board.
 During World War II Barber Asphalt Company was active with charter shipping with the Maritime Commission and War Shipping Administration.
 Barber Asphalt Company operated Liberty ships and tankers for the merchant navy.
 The ship was run by its Barber Asphalt Company crew and the US Navy supplied United States Navy Armed Guards to man the deck guns and radio.